felixlaplante/dl-project/README.md

 # Quick overview

-This repo contains the code to reproduce the results presented in the project, as well as the leaderboard submission.
+This repository contains the code that was used for our project.
+The results in our report can be reproduced using this code.
+Our goal was to predict french electrical load over the course of a year (2022) using Deep Learning.

 # Organization